Betsy

 Artist impressions of the new Melbourne complex

-That’s not to say the MRC hasn’t secured key meetings with within State Parliament in recent months, they have.
+That’s not to say the MRC hasn’t secured key meetings within State Parliament in recent months, they have.
 Racing Victoria’s executive Peter Betson is also understood to have been working behind the scenes on behalf of the racing industry.

 Southwick’s speech actually highlights what many believe is the Demons’ biggest hurdle – the need for any big move to be focused on the community.

-The smart money too is the next time the Demons’ present their Caulfield plans, it’ll involve a greater focus on community assets as a way to win favour with government and locals.
+The smart money, too, is the next time the Demons present their Caulfield plans, it’ll involve a greater focus on community assets as a way to win favour with government and locals.

-We’ve previously reported the most likely outcome is the state government kicks the problem past the election – there are few votes in handing a professional football club tens of millions of dollars for a training facility – which they need, by all accounts.
+We’ve previously reported the most likely outcome is the state government kicks the problem past the election.
+There are few votes in handing a professional football club tens of millions of dollars for a training facility, which they need, by all accounts.

-Who can forget this now legendary quote from Caulfield trust chairman Sam Almaliki, who has been managing the process.
+Who can forget this now legendary quote from Caulfield Trust chairman Sam Almaliki, who has been managing the process.

 “The truth is, they’ve tried to build the Taj Mahal, and so far they’ve only got budget for a granny flat.”